ai2cm/fv3core/README.md

 look to the ParallelTranslate class as the parent class in tests/translate/parallel_translate.py.
 These parent classes provide generally useful operations for translating serialized data between Fortran and Python specifications, and for applying regression tests.

-A new unit test can be defined as a new child class of one of these, with a naming convention of Translate<Savepoint Name> where "Savepoint Name" is the name used in the serialization statements in the Fortran code, without the "-In" and "-Out" part of the name.
+A new unit test can be defined as a new child class of one of these, with a naming convention of `Translate<Savepoint Name>` where `Savepoint Name` is the name used in the serialization statements in the Fortran code, without the `-In` and `-Out` part of the name.
 A translate class can usually be minimally specify the input and output fields.
 Then, in cases where the parent compute function is insuffient to handle the complexity of either the data translation or the compute function, the appropriate methods can be overridden.